grommet/grommet/src/js/components/MnetUIBase/README.md

 **plain**

-Whether or not Grommet should apply a global font-family, font-size,
+Whether or not MnetUIBase should apply a global font-family, font-size,
         and line-height.

 ```